nakov/Practical-Cryptography-for-Developers-Book/key-exchange/diffie-hellman-key-exchange.md

 ### Security of the DHKE Protocol

-The DHKE protocol is based on the practical difficulty of the [Diffie–Hellman problem](https://en.wikipedia.org/wiki/Diffie–Hellman_problem), which is a variant of the well known in the computer science [DLP \(discrete logarithm problem\)](https://en.wikipedia.org/wiki/Discrete_Logarithm_Problem_%28DLP%29), for which no efficient algorithm still exists.
+The DHKE protocol is based on the practical difficulty of the [Diffie–Hellman problem](https://en.wikipedia.org/wiki/Diffie–Hellman_problem), which is a well-known variant of the [DLP \(discrete logarithm problem\)](https://en.wikipedia.org/wiki/Discrete_Logarithm_Problem_%28DLP%29), for which no efficient algorithm still exists.

 DHKE exchanges a **non-secret sequence of integer numbers** over insecure, public \(sniffable\) channel \(such as signal going through a cable or propagated by waves in the air\), but does not reveal the secretly-exchanged shared private key.